NathanFouere/president-challenge/README.md

 - **GitHub Actions**: Automates the CI/CD pipeline for building and deploying the application.

 ## Learning Objectives
 This project serves as a personal learning journey, allowing me to deepen my understanding of:
 - **Node.js**: Mastering backend development with modern frameworks.
 - **Domain-Driven Design**: Structuring applications with a focus on the domain logic.
 - **Docker**: Creating portable and reproducible development environments.
 - **Deployment**: Setting up production-ready systems and pipelines.

+## Roadmap
+You can track the progress and upcoming features of this project on the [Trello Board](https://trello.com/b/yeDvZUYI/allende-challenge-v2) (In French)

 ## How to Run the Project
 TODO